Jodu555/CineFinn/README.md

 ```

 - [ ] Add a Setting to toggle the card images (for lower bandwidth)
+- [ ] Add a Setting to toggle auto intro skip
 - [x] Update the preview images to be language specific (preview images for every language an episode is in) cause if the episode is longer or shorter
 - [x] Implement the update check for EngDub Series
 - [x] Implement the update check for sto series